 This guide is all about tailgating for beginners.
 We’ll help you organize an ultimate tailgating checklist so you have everything you need, whether you are tailgating with a truck or tailgating without a car.
-We’ll also include tailgate game ideas and tailgating safety tips.
+We also include tailgate game ideas and tailgating safety tips.

 Congratulations, you’re going to your first tailgate!
 But what exactly is tailgating?
 Basically it’s a party held in the parking lot of a stadium or arena and people grill food, drink alcohol, and play games before the main event starts (usually a football game).

 Or still, maybe you traveled specifically to a city to watch a game and even though you’ve tailgated before, you are in a new place and are out of your element.
 Either way, after reading our tailgating tips and tricks you will feel ready to tailgate!

 Essentially, tailgating involves vehicles (hence the name), but that doesn’t mean you need one.
 What if you’re traveling and don’t have a car?
 What if you don’t want to pay for parking?
-What if its your first time and you just don’t know what to do??
+What if it’s your first time and you just don’t know what to do??
 That’s ok!
 We’re going to show you how to tailgate without a car.

 We’ve gone to tailgates even though we didn’t have tickets to the game and a cooler like this was a lifesaver as we hung out in the parking lot listening to the game over the radio.
-If you are going into the stadium though, you won’t be able to take your cooler, so make sure you have a friend that can store it for you.
+If you are going in to the stadium though, you won’t be able to take your cooler, so make sure you have a friend that can store it for you.

 Next, make sure you have a clear tote bag.
 The NFL enforces a strict stadium bag policy that limits the size and type of bag that can be brought into a stadium so make sure your bag is clear and does not exceed 12″ x 6″ x 12″ (small clutch bags are still allowed).
-Since you are tailgating without a car you will be traveling light, but you will still want a bag to keep some stuff in.
+Since you are tailgating without a car you will be traveling light, but you will still want a bag to keep some things in.

 A third tailgate item we recommend is a folding chair.
 You are going to be there a few hours, so better to not be on your feet that whole time.
 You’ll want a chair that is light too since you’ll be carrying it to and from the stadium.
 Again, make sure a friend can store it if you plan on going into the stadium after the tailgate.